-The purpose of the Ph.D. is to become a scholar, that is, to discover, integrate, and apply knowledge, as well as communicate and disseminate that knowledge.
+The purpose of the Ph.D. in Renewal Studies is to become a scholar, that is, to discover, integrate, and apply knowledge, as well as communicate and disseminate that knowledge.
 The Ph.D. program emphasizes the development of a student's capacity to make significant original contributions to knowledge in a context of freedom of inquiry and expression.
 The School of Divinity's Ph.D. in Renewal Studies program is designed to provide training for teachers and researchers in theological schools, colleges, and universities, and for the scholarly enhancement of ministerial practice for persons serving the Renewal Movement worldwide.
-Graduates of this program will be expected to produce original research in Renewal Studies, write authoritative histories of this movement, and become world-class educators specializing in Renewal Studies.
+Graduates of this program will be expected to produce original research in

+Renewal Studies, write authoritative histories of this movement, and become world-class educators specializing in Renewal Studies.

 This advanced academic degree builds upon the M.Div. degree for those involved in scholarship and advanced theological education.
-The Ph.D. in Renewal Studies degree requires an M.Div. or its educational equivalent (a seminary master's degree [e.g., M.A., M.R.E., MACE] enhanced by additional credits in biblical, theological/historical and pastoral/practical studies).
+The Ph.D. in Renewal Studies degree requires an M.Div. or its educational equivalent (a seminary master's degree [e.g., M.A., M.R.E., MACE] enhanced by additional credits in Bible, Christian theology and history, as well as pastoral/practical studies).